Shopping Cart

 FILTER

-If you have darker skin, you don’t have to worry about whether you can pull off gold or silver jewelry.
-Let’s be clear — either metal will look striking, so you can feel comfortable picking the piece that aligns with your personal taste.
-But maybe you’ve found the same winning option in both gold and silver and you need to decide between them.
+If you have darker skin, you shouldn't have to worry about whether you can pull off gold or silver jewelry.
+Let’s be clear — either metal will look striking, so you can feel comfortable picking a piece of jewelry that aligns with your personal taste.
+But maybe you’ve found a stunning gold necklace that also is available in silver and you need to decide between them.
 Or perhaps you are surprising someone else with a gift.
 Let’s get your cards out on the table and admit that it’s the kind of gift that most likely comes with a marriage proposal.
-While you’ve done your research on size and style, you completely neglected to consider how the color of the metal would look against your partner’s skin, which happens to be a different shade than your own.
+While you’ve done your research on size and style, you completely neglected to consider how the right metal would look against your partner’s skin, which happens to be a different shade than your own.

 So does gold or silver look better on dark skin?
-Whether you are choosing for yourself or someone else, we’ve outlined some factors to consider as you make the final call.
+Whether you are choosing for yourself or someone else with a dark skin tone, we’ve outlined some factors to consider as you make the final call.

-Browse All Affordable Engagement Rings That Compliment Any Skin Tone
+Browse All Affordable Engagement Rings That Complement Any Skin Tone

 Understanding Undertones